brotatotes/bht-automation/bht gen 3/Acts/Chapter 10/Acts 10 29 bht.md

 # Acts 10:29 Commentary Help Text

 ## BHT:
-The speaker's speech is dignified as he addresses the new brotherhood, having been directed by God to bring forth new truth.
-Without gainsaying, Peter acknowledges his objections made to the Lord, not fully understanding.
-He recognizes he has crossed the line of Jewish custom and asks for the purpose of his journey.
-This holy silence of faith receives God's commands and abandons contrary reasons.
-Peter's immediate consent is not only for confirmation but also for the sake of order, leading him to speak with new dignity and leaving Cornelius impressed.
+The speech in question is marked by its dignified tone as the apostle recognizes the new brotherhood before him and is divinely prompted to convey new truth.
+Peter's lack of objection, without gainsaying, illustrates his willingness to accept God's command without hesitation.
+He seeks a full and authentic confirmation, desiring to hear directly from Cornelius himself to further corroborate the message.
+The repetition of intentions and the narration lends an added sense of dignity and vitality to Peter's subsequent discourse.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "The whole speech is full of dignity..."
+1. "The whole speech is full of dignity."
-2. "The apostle seeing in the company before him a new brotherhood..."
+2. "The apostle seeing in the company before him a new brotherhood."
-3. "...he was divinely directed to pour the light of new truth."
+3. "Divinely directed to pour the light of new truth."

 ### Albert Barnes:
 1. "Without gainsaying - without 'saying anything against it'; without hesitation or reluctance."
-2. "I ask, therefore ... - The main design for which Cornelius had sent for him had been mentioned to Peter by the messenger, Acts 10:22."
+2. "I ask, therefore ... - The main design for which Cornelius had sent for him had been mentioned to Peter by the messenger."
 3. "For what intent - For what purpose or design."

 ### Marvin Vincent: